Mayong, Assam: Tourism

 Mayong is a tourist and archaeological location because of its rich wildlife, archaeology pilgrimage, eco-tourism, adventure tourism, cultural tourism and river tourism.
+Mayong is also famous for its connection and past relationships with Black magic.

 Mayong Central Museum and Emporium

-There are numerous archaeological relics and artefacts, including books on Tantra Kriya and Ayurveda at the Mayong Central Museum and Emporium, which was opened in 2002.Very close to Mayong is the Pobitora Wildlife Sanctuary.
+There are numerous archaeological relics and artefacts, including books on Tantra Kriya and Ayurveda at the Mayong Central Museum and Emporium, which was opened in 2002.
+Very close to Mayong is the Pobitora Wildlife Sanctuary.
 This Sanctuary has the highest density of one horned rhinoceros in the world.